 Plaque is formed by bacteria in the saliva, both bad and good bacteria are found but there are also some compounds in the saliva that initially help information of plaque.

 Plaque is soft and it can be removed with the help of regular flossing and brushing but once the plaque becomes harder it formed calculus and it is difficult to remove it.

-It is normally happens in the centerline of sulcus which is found along the line of gum and in between the subgingival of teeth which are composed of inorganic and organic components.
-It is normal that the build-up of Calculus Bridge teeth is loaded with bacteria, therefore, it is very necessary to remove it.
+It is normally happening in the centerline of sulcus which is found along the line of gum and in between the subgingival of teeth which are composed of inorganic and organic components.
+It’s normal that the build-up of Calculus Bridge teeth is loaded with bacteria, therefore, it is very necessary to remove it.

 It normally happens if proper care of teeth was not done then calculus bridge maggots were produced in the mouth